RayChen29/PersonalBoard/README.md

 Cleaning up code
 Logic fixing
-Adding key events to focus on the appropriate entry fields Resizing the viewed image from fullscreen to a size that is more viewable Adding a fullscreen option for viewing the image
+Adding key events to focus on the appropriate entry fields Resizing the viewed image from fullsize to a size that is more viewable (Done?)
+Adding a fullscreen option for viewing the image
 Allow adding tags to multiple images at once from the gallery